-Many researchers proposed to use the connected domination set (CDS) as a virtual backbone for hierarchical routing in wireless as hoc networks [7], [18], [8], [19].
-Efficient distributed algorithms for constructing connected dominating sets in ad hoc wireless networks were wellstudied [20], [21], [22], [23], [24], [7], [8], [25].
+Many researchers proposed to use the connected domination set (CDS) as a virtual backbone for hierarchical routing in wireless as hoc networks [7], [19], [8], [20].
+Efficient distributed algorithms for constructing connected dominating sets in ad hoc wireless networks were well studied [21], [22], [23], [24], [25], [7], [8], [26].
 The notion of cluster organization has been used for wireless ad hoc networks since their early appearance.
-Baker et al. [21], [22] introduced a "fully distributed linked cluster architecture" mainly for hierarchical routing and demonstrated its adaptivity to the network connectivity changes.
-The notion of the cluster has been revisited by Gerla et al. [26], [27] for multimedia communications with the emphasis on the allocation of resources, namely, bandwidth and channel, to support the multimedia traffic in an ad hoc environment.
-In [14], Gao et al. proposed a randomized algorithm for maintaining the discrete mobile centers, i.e., dominating sets.
+Baker et al. [22], [23] introduced a "fully distributed linked cluster architecture" mainly for hierarchical routing and demonstrated its adaptivity to the network connectivity changes.
+The notion of the cluster has been revisited by Gerla et al. [27], [28] for multimedia communications with the emphasis on the allocation of resources, namely, bandwidth and channel, to support the multimedia traffic in an ad hoc environment.
+In [15], Gao, et al. proposed a randomized algorithm for maintaining the discrete mobile centers, i.e., dominating sets.
 They showed that it is an O(1) approximation to the optimal solution with very high probability, but the constant approximation ratio is quite large.
-Recently, Alzoubi et al. [20] proposed a method to approximate minimum connected dominating set (MCDS) within eight whose time complexity is O(n) and message complexity is $O(n \log n)$ .
-Alzoubi [28] continued to propose a localized method to approximate the MCDS using linear number of messages.
-Existing clustering methods first choose some nodes to act as coordinators, i.e., clusterhead of the clustering process.
-Then, a cluster is formed by associating the clusterhead with some (or all) of its neighbors.
-Previous methods differ on the criterion for the clusterhead selection, which is either based on the lowest (or highest) ID among all unassigned nodes [22], [27], based on the maximum node degree [26], or based on some generic weight [23] (node with the largest weight will be chosen as clusterhead).
-Notice that any maximal independent set is always a dominating set.
-Several clustering methods essentially compute a maximal independent set as the final clusterheads.
+Recently, Alzoubi, et al. [21] proposed a method to approximate minimum connected dominating set (MCDS) within 8 whose time complexity is O(n) and message complexity is $O(n \log n)$.
+Alzoubi [29] continued to propose a localized method that can construct the MCDS using linear number of messages.
+Existing clustering methods first choose some nodes to act as coordinators of the clustering process, i.e., clusterhead.
+Then a cluster is formed by associating the clusterhead with some (or all) of its neighbors.
+Previous methods differ on the criterion for the selection of the clusterhead, which is either based on the lowest (or highest) ID among all unassigned nodes [23], [28], or based on the maximum node degree [27], or based on some generic weight [24] (node with the largest weight will be chosen as clusterhead).
+Notice that, any maximal independent set is always a dominating set.
+Several clustering method essentially computes a maximal independent set as the final clusterheads.
+We will use any method that can build the MCDS efficiently, such as those by Alzoubi [29], or by Baker [22], [23], and then build the local Delaunay graph on top of the MCDS.
+Notice, local Delaunay graph was recently proposed in [30].
+We will show that the resulting graph has all properties we listed before.
+In other words, it is a hybrid sparse spanner for network topology.